 - See Presentation Tips for additional information on presenting using a webcam.

-- Change your computer’s desktop background to a solid neutral color.
+- Change your computer’s desktop background to a solid neutral color, or use the downloadable congress branded background.

 - Close all other windows being used to eliminate the possibility of participants seeing information you won't want them to see.